shoki61/react-custom-back-to-top-button/README.md

 export default App;
 ```

-To use font-awesome icons, don't forget to add the font-awesome link in the `<head> </head>` section of your `index.html` file in the `public` folder.
+To use fontawesome icons, don't forget to add the fontawesome link in the `<head> </head>` section of your `index.html` file in the `public` folder.
 Add this link if you want:

 ```jsx
 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.3.1/css/all.css" integrity="sha384-mzrmE5qonljUremFsqc01SB46JvROS7bZs3IO2EmfFsd15uHvIt+Y8vEf7N7fWAU" crossorigin="anonymous">